Layback in DaVinci Resolve

 1. 5,1 Output

-a) Go to the Deliver Tab.
-If original media is 4K, make the 5,1 Output select the 4K timeline in Edit Tab.
-In Deliver Tab, on the top left (you may need to scroll the bar to the left) Select FV_5,1 Render Preset.
+2. Go to the Deliver Tab.
+In the top left (you may need to scroll the bar to the left) Select FV_5,1 Render Preset.

-b) Customize the file name: UserJ_MyMovie_YYYYMMDD__Resolution_5,1 and set Location to the folder on FVCentral Operations>Laybacks> InProgress>UserJ_MyMovie_YYYYMMDD_Layback
+1. Customize the file name: UserJ_MyMovie_YYYYMMDD__Resolution_5,1 and set Location to the folder you created at FVCentral Operations>Laybacks> InProgress>UserJ_MyMovie_YYYYMMDD_Layback

-- c) Make sure the video and audio settings in the preset are as such.
-Customize Resolution to Original Media’s resolution and set Frame Rate to project’s frame rate.
+2. If they are not already correct, set Resolution to Original Media’s resolution and set Frame Rate to project’s frame rate.

 2. Internet Output:

-4. Select each job in the Render Queue and click Start Render to render each clip from the render queue.
+c.
+Select all 3 jobs in the Render Queue and click Start Render to render each clip from the render queue.

 Tidying Up

-2. Then choose the folder you want to save the project archive in: FVCentral >Operations> Laybacks > Completed PAID or IN Progress>UserJ_MyMovie_YYYYMMDD.
+2. Then choose the folder you made on FVCentral to save the archive in: FVCentral > Operations > Laybacks > In Progress > UserJ_MyMovie_YYYYMMDD.
 It will save as a .DRA (DaVinci Resolve Archive) file.
 The Archive window will pop up.
 Leave the default settings and click OK to finish archiving.
 Resolve will copy all of the media used in your project into a new folder with the master layback folder.

-Once you’ve finished archiving your project, move the entire layback folder to the appropriate Completed folder on FVCentral > Operations > Laybacks.
+3. Once you’ve finished archiving your project, move the entire layback folder to the appropriate Completed folder on FVCentral > Operations > Laybacks

-To move your DaVinci Resolve project into the Completed folder, open Project Manager, navigate to the In Progress folder.
+4. In the Resolve Project manager, move your DaVinci Resolve project into the Completed folder by navigating to the In Progress folder.
 Right click on your project> Cut.

 7. Then Navigate to the Completed folder and right click > Paste.
 Now your project has been moved.